PDLT-University-of-York/test-split-site/docs/ultra/content-visibility.md

     It is best practice to make all materials available at the start of the module.

     If this isn't possible, they should be released **at least a week in advance** to allow students to prepare appropriately.
-For example, Week 3 materials released at the start of Week 2.

 ## Show/hide a single item